Amadri100/Treesforever/README.md

 **Events**
 Mouse:
+**NOTE:** If another object is added its position must be set to set() again on the run function to avoid any potential issue.
 1. Button 0 is left click
 2. then button 2 is right click and 1 the middle click
 3. button 0 creates or destroy a trunk